 Cycling is a particularly important mode, with 40% of business trips made to and from Old Road Campus by bike.

-The University has invested in bike sharing schemes, working with local partners, departmental pool bike, electric bike and bus passes.
+The University has invested in bike sharing schemes working with local partners.
+Departmental pool bikes and bus passes help staff travel sustainably to and from meetings.